 SAP Ariba Licensing Guide for CIOs and Procurement Leaders

 SAP Ariba is a leading cloud-based procurement platform, but its licensing model can be complex.
-CIOs and procurement leaders must understand how SAP Ariba licensing works to avoid unexpected costs and maximize value.
+CIOs and procurement leaders must understand how SAP Ariba licensing works to avoid unexpected costs and maximize the value of their investments.

 Unlike many enterprise systems, Ariba operates a two-sided licensing model, which charges fees to the buying organization (your company) and may also charge your suppliers under certain conditions.